johanbove/johanbove.github.io/_posts/2015-07-07-tweetledee.markdown

 So I planned to use the Tweetledee application on a subdomain on my hosting account, so it would be nice an snug in it's own environment.

-After I downloaded [the latest version of Tweetledee](https://github.com/chrissimpkins/tweetledee/releases), you need to set your Twitter App consumer keys in the designated PHP file and your done.
+After I downloaded [the latest version of Tweetledee](https://github.com/chrissimpkins/tweetledee/releases), you need to set your [Twitter App consumer keys](https://apps.twitter.com/app/new) in the designated PHP file and it should be good to go.

-You can then transfer all Tweetledee files using your [favourite FTP client FileZilla](https://filezilla-project.org/) to your web space and your done.
+You can then transfer all Tweetledee files using your [favourite FTP client FileZilla](https://filezilla-project.org/) to your web space and *Bob's your uncle*.

 ## Why a sub domain?